enricoballini/porepy/caseeni/README.txt

 - unpredicatable RAM usage, with 48/5 simulations per node only few failed bcs of memory run out (most simulaitons reached the end), with 48/16 the same...
 What is the bottleneck?
 - partially SOLVED, issues with python multiprocess and multi node job, all the processes go to one one
 - if you ask for too much RAM, PBS put your job in the queue, forever, whitout warnings
-- No clear documentation of PBS, the one provided by cineca is too simplified, the one on the internet is unclear
+- SOLVED No clear documentation of PBS, the one provided by cineca is too simplified, the one on the internet is unclear.
+Search for altair pbs reference guide version 19.2.1, the one currently installed in summer 2024
 - useless laptop, used only to type ssh -X login
 - laptop keyboard without keys...
 - IMPORTANT: it seems that subporcess module of python does NOT work on more than one nodes